Flag of the European Union EU Clinical Trials Register Help

 End point description

 The effect of treatment on growth evaluated in terms of height.
+As pre-specified in the statistical analysis plan (SAP), descriptive analysis for this outcome measure was planned for the Combined Set and HOS Untreated Set arms and the assessment for Primary Growth Analysis was considered for the Combined Set in comparison to the HOS Untreated Set.
+The Combined Set included treated participants enrolled in this study (prospective participants) as well as treated participants from the HOS registry.
 The Combined Set included data from all participants in both the Efficacy Set and the HOS Treated Set.
 The Efficacy Set consisted of all prospective participants, who had a baseline and at least 1 post-baseline efficacy assessment.
-The HOS Treated Set included all participants enrolled in the HOS registry that meet the criteria.
-The HOS Untreated Set included untreated participants from the HOS registry that meet the criteria.
+The HOS Treated Set included all participants enrolled in the HOS registry that met the criteria.
+The HOS Untreated Set included untreated participants from the HOS registry that met the criteria.

 End point type